viviparous/preplish/README.md

 * run current code with parameters (must be handled as @ARGV)
 * run a specific function with or without parameters
 * the code is checked (perl -I . -c $file) after every statement (subroutines and loops must be completed before they are checked)
-* you can import an existing Perl file (see the sample template)
+* import an existing Perl file (see the sample template)
+* create checkpoint files
+* you can append a __DATA__ section to the code and work with the data
+* export the result as a checkpoint file that contains both your code and the __DATA__ (a complete "notebook", a sort of _Stupyder Notebook_ (o: )
 * ls dir, grep $somefile for "sub" and "package"
 * list valid REPL commands, command history, and list the current code
-* create checkpoint files
 * on exit, the code is saved to a file named using a date-stamp
 * if perldoc is detected, you can search (Perldoc is a separate installation)
 * if perltidy is detected, it is used to improve the display of code

 ## Known Problems and Planned Features
 * add search highlight for given string
-* add feature to append __DATA__ section to a file so the result is a complete "notebook"
+* enable comment of a previous line or sequence of lines

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =
 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =